English as a Second Language

 The Center offers five levels of English language proficiency with cultural awareness.

 Students are given an assessment for placement in the level that best fits their needs.
 Evening ESL classes run September through May from 6:30 pm to 8:30 pm on Tuesdays and Thursdays.
 Morning ESL classes through our Family Literacy Program are from 10 am to 12 pm on Tuesdays and Thursdays.
-Each semester is $50, including the book.
+Each semester is $40, including the book.
 An eight week summer course is also available with limited levels.
-The next semester will start in January 2017.

 - Website Resources